 With Residential Elevators, you can expect a lifetime of safe, smooth and convenient operation from your home elevator.

-The so-called 3”x 5” Rule for elevator landings is an important section in the safety governing code for home elevators – ASME A17.1 Part 5.3 – Private Residence.
-Three inches is the maximum distance permitted between the backside of the closed hoistway door at the elevator landing and the edge of the threshold at that floor landing.
-Five inches is the maximum distance permitted between the backside of the closed hoistway door at the elevator landing and the lead post of the elevator car gate.
+The 3/4”x 4” Rule for elevator landings is an important section in the safety governing code for home elevators – ASME A17.1 Part 5.3 – Private Residence.
+3/4″ of an inch is the maximum distance permitted between the backside of the closed hoistway door at the elevator landing and the edge of the threshold at that floor landing.
+Four inches is the maximum distance permitted between the backside of the closed hoistway door at the elevator landing and the elevator car gate.

 If your elevator has not been inspected for compliance with this rule (most residential elevators are not routinely inspected), please call us to schedule an in-home inspection as soon as possible.